-The goods subject to the measures (the goods) are:
+The goods subject to anti-dumping measures, in the form of dumping and countervailing duty notices, (the goods) are:

 certain electric resistance welded pipe and tube made of carbon steel, comprising circular and non-circular hollow sections in galvanised and non-galvanised finishes.
 The goods are normally referred to as either CHS (circular hollow sections) or RHS (rectangular or square hollow sections).
 The goods are collectively referred to as HSS (hollow structural sections).
 Finish types for the goods include in-line galvanised (ILG), pre-galvanised, hot-dipped galvanised (HDG) and non-galvanised HSS.